 Sussex Martlets are a local friendly non-profit club that provides children and young people trampoline gymnastics tuition in a safe environment.
-The club was established in 1978 and is currently run by a team of willing and enthusiastic volunteers.
-All our sessions are held in the Worthing Leisure Centre.
+The club was established in 1978 and is currently run by a team of very experienced coaches.
+All our sessions are held at Worthing Leisure Centre.

 Our coaches are all British Gymnastics qualified and have been screened for their suitability to work with children.
 Many of our coaches are from a trampolining background.

 By teaching children and young people the skills required for trampoline gymnastics they are gaining improvement in their core-stability; balance and coordination.
 Children gain self confidence as any age or ability are able to get on and learn basic skills fairly quickly.
 Jumping on a trampoline is a fun way for children to improve their fitness and helps them towards their recommended amount of daily and weekly exercise.
 It has been said that no one can feel depressed whilst jumping on a trampoline!